kadavilrahul/install_wordpress_on_lamp/README.md

 This Bash script automates the installation of a LAMP stack, WordPress, and phpMyAdmin on an Ubuntu server.
 It performs the following tasks:

 * Updates system packages
+* Asks for domain name, subdomain name or subdirectory name
+* Asks for email, MySQl password, Redis memory to be allocated
 * Installs Apache, MySQL, PHP, and required PHP extensions
 * Configures and enables Apache and MySQL services
 * Downloads and configures WordPress